MaggieShao596/The_Calorie_Step_Connection/README.md

 We ran a permutation test with 1,000 repetitions by randomly shuffling the group labels and recomputing the difference in RMSE each time.
 The resulting p-value was **0.368**.

 Since the p-value of 0.368 is greater than our significance level of 0.05, we **fail to reject the null hypothesis**.
 There is not sufficient evidence to conclude that the model performs worse for recipes with many steps than for recipes with few steps.
 This suggests that our model appears to predict calories fairly across recipes of different complexity levels.

+Statistical Disclaimer: It is important to interpret this result with proper data science nuance.
+Failing to reject the null hypothesis does not mathematically prove that our model is 100% fair or entirely free of bias.
+Rather, it simply states that under our current statistical power and experimental setup, we did not detect a statistically significant difference in performance between the two groups.
+True algorithmic fairness is multi-faceted, and our conclusion remains bound to the specific metrics, data split, and definitions of complexity utilized in this test.